-This type of bone graft uses artificially produced materials made from a variety of porous substances such as polymers, ceramics, composites, and cell-based techniques.
-Some also contain proteins that support bone development and may also enhance bone fracture healing or bone fusion.
+This type of bone graft uses artificially produced materials made from a variety of porous substances such as polymers, ceramics, composites and cell-based techniques.
+Some also contain proteins that support bone development and may also enhance bone fracture healing or bone fusion but require further research due to insufficient evidence of efficacy.